ashelkovnykov/offline-wallet-generator/README.md

 ## Installation

-There are three methods to install and use this tool:
+There are four methods to use this tool:

+- Docker (released build)
-- Docker
+- Docker (build-it-yourself)
 - Released build
 - Build it yourself

-Windows users should use Docker.
-Linux and MacOS users may use whichever method they like.
-Note that:
+Docker is likely the preferred way to run the tool for most users (particularly for Windows users).
+Note:
-1. Building the tool from source is the safest way to use the tool
+1. The safest way to use the tool is to compile it yourself - either in your local environment, or using Docker
-2. There's nothing stopping Windows users from building the tool from source; the process is just not documented here
+2. The process for building from source is documented only for Linux and macOS

 ### Docker